stevewithington/ng-dotnet/README.md

 ## !important

-Use `npm start` to launch the Angular CLI development server, not `ng serve`, so that the configuration in `package.json` is respected.
+If you don't want to run NG from .NET, use `npm start` to launch the Angular CLI development server, not `ng serve`, so that the configuration in `package.json` is respected.
 To pass additional parameters to the Angular CLI server, add them to the relevant scripts line in your `package.json` file.

 ## Other